J. J. Jeczalik

-Jonathan Edward Stephen "J. J." Jeczalik (/jɛnˈtʃɑːlɪk/) (born May 11, 1955) is an English electronic musician/record producer, co-founder of the electronic music group the Art of Noise.
+Jonathan Edward Stephen "J. J." Jeczalik (/jɛnˈtʃɑːlɪk/) is an English electronic musician/record producer, co-founder of the electronic music group the Art of Noise.
 He taught IT at Oxford High School until his retirement in 2013.

 Before Art of Noise

 Educated at Durham University, Jeczalik began his journey into music after coming to London and promoting a gig for a pub group called Landscape (of Einstein A Go-Go fame), then later roadied for their co-lead singer Richard James Burgess before meeting the Buggles a.k.a.
 Trevor Horn and Geoff Downes.

 Before becoming a freelance programmer Jeczalik worked for Downes, programming the Fairlight CMI, as Downes had problems with the machine.
-After that he became a part of Horn’s production team working alongside future Art of Noise members, Gary Langan and Anne Dudley on hits for Dollar, before working on ABC's The Lexicon of Love and Malcolm McLaren's Duck Rock albums.
+After that he became a part of Horn’s production team before working on ABC's The Lexicon of Love and Malcolm McLaren's Duck Rock albums.